SoloPayne/QR-Code-Component-Solution/README.md

 ### Useful resources

-- [Resource 1](https://www.codepen.io) - This is an amazing site for great design and coding ideas.
+- [Example resource 1](https://www.codepen.io) - This is an amazing site for great design and coding ideas.
-- [Resource 2](https://www.w3schools.com/cssref/default.asp) - This is an amazing site for everything you need to learn about coding.
+- [Example resource 2](https://www.w3schools.com/cssref/default.asp) - This is an amazing site for everything you need to learn about coding.

 ## Author